Fakechippies/Gocrypt/README.md

 Contributions are welcome!
 Feel free to submit pull requests or raise issues.

 # License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the <a id="https://github.com/Fakechippies/Gocrypt/blob/master/LICENSE"> file for details.